 2019 followed as a year I worked on betternotstop experiences and I felt I didn’t have time to write, I had bills to pay!

-The ‘pause’ that Covid-19 has put on all our lives has reminded me to focus on what I really want to be creating and producing, and finally, my journals are out and the trip is being analysed.
+The ‘pause’ that Covid-19 has put on all our lives has reminded me to focus.
+I really want to be creating and producing, and finally, my journals are out and the trip is being analysed.
 Writing has begun, a rough chapter outline has been created.

 As Philip Pullman says, “After nourishment, shelter and companionship, stories are the thing we need most in the world.”